by Tammy Taylor

 The thawed pesto looked a bit wet to me so I strained the excess oil into a coffee mug.
 Once that excess oil had been strained away it’s time for me to start mixing up my pesto bread.
 Take a deep breath, here we go!

-To the pre-measured & mixed dry ingredients I add the bottle of beer and set to adding my pesto add-ins: I stirred in about 1/3 cup of thawed/drained pesto & 1/2 cup of mozzarella cheese, as well as about 1/3 cup of dried chopped tomato leather that I had dehydrated from my garden last year and a tablespoon of dry Italian seasoning.
+To the pre-measured & mixed dry ingredients I add the bottle of beer and set to adding my pesto add-ins: I stirred in about 1/3 cup of thawed/drained pesto & 1/2 cup of mozzarella cheese, as well as about 1/3 cup of dried chopped tomato leather that I had dehydrated from my garden last year.
+I also needed a tablespoon of dry Italian seasoning.

 I slide the pan into my oven that’s been preheated to 350 degrees and bake the bread for about 45 minutes.
 Then I pull the pan from the oven and pour on top of the bread about 4 Tablespoons of the remaining fragrant pesto oil.
 It sizzles as it runs toward the edges of the pan and it smells amazing!
 I return the loaf to the oven for the final 10 minutes baking time.